psunlpgroup/GreaterPrompt/README.md

 <a href="https://colab.research.google.com/drive/1yUPWSG6DuFFD0VIcbCTFdYpxrdT0-Z-f?usp=sharing">Colab-Examples</a> |
 <a href="#book-input-format"> Input-Format</a> |
 <a href="#robot-optimize-configs"> Optimize-Configs</a> |
+<a href="#sparkles-features">Features</a> |
 <a href="#art-greaterprompt-ui"> GreaterPrompt-UI</a>
 </p>
 </h4>

 GreaterPrompt is a python toolkit for prompt optimization which only levarges small models to achieve a better performances by large models.
 Our toolkit includes 3 different optimizer and supports 2 models family now.

 <p align="center">
 <img src="./images/overview.png">